proteusx/Palamedes/README.md

 vowels, in any order, without dead keys.
 In other words, first we type the letter and then we "decorate" it with the required accents.
 Typing multi-accented Greek with Palamedes is more intuitive and it is similar to the way we write by hand.
-Furthermore, it easier to memorize the very few accent keys of Palamedes when compared with the 25+ key combinations needed by the official Microsoft Greek Polytonic keymap.
+Furthermore, it is easier to memorize the very few accent keys of Palamedes when compared with the 25+ key combinations needed by the official Microsoft Greek Polytonic keymap.

-Palamedes also facilitates the typing of punctuation and other symbols used in the Greek script.
+Palamedes also facilitates the typing of punctuation and other symbols used in the Greek script (e.g. ϗ,Ϟ,Ϡ,ϙ,€,·).

 ###### Table of the main accent keys